damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
 - Parameter `-MaxCount` has been removed.
 Use `-Skip` and `-Top` for pagination use cases.
+- Parameter `-ResourceGroupName` would no longer support alias `-ResourceGroup`.

 ### Set-AzServiceBusTopic
 - Input type of parameter `-InputObject` and Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.ServiceBus.Models.Api202201Preview.ISbTopic`.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.
 - `-InputObject` parameter would no longer support alias `-TopicObj`.
+- Parameter `-ResourceGroupName` would no longer support alias `-ResourceGroup`.

 ### New-AzServiceBusTopic
 - Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.ServiceBus.Models.PSTopicAttributes` to